Looking for the best things to do indoors in NYC? Save these activities for cold and rainy days.

-Speakeasies are popular in the city, all you have to do is find them.
+If you’re looking for indoor things to do for adults, speakeasies are popular, all you have to do is find them.
 PDT (Please Don’t Tell) is the most popular and touristy one, but you should also check out Attaboy and Angel’s Share.

 18. Head to a Unique Bar (with Games)

-Local Tip: If you want to try climbing too, Kick Axe is right next to the main Brooklyn Boulders.
+Local Tip: If you want to try climbing too, Kick Axe is right next to the Brooklyn Bouldering Project (formerly Brooklyn Boulders).
 You’ll work out all sorts of muscles doing both.

 19. Listen to Jazz

-Enjoy an evening of jazz at Birdland, Blue Note, or Fat Cat.
+Enjoy an evening of jazz at Birdland, Blue Note, or Cellar Dog (formerly Fat Cat).